AdobeDocs/commerce-merchant-services.en/help/payment-services/financial-reporting.md

 ---
 # Financial reporting

-[!DNL Payment Services] for Adobe Commerce and Magento Open Source offers you comprehensive reporting so that you can get a clear view of your store's orders and payments.
+[!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] offers you comprehensive reporting so that you can get a clear view of your store's orders and payments.

 ![Financial reports view](assets/reports-view.png )